Pulsar7/Oblique-throw/README.md

 - The zero point: y(x) = 0
 - The zero point: y(t) = 0

 To obtain the results mentioned in the table, the Python module [sympy](https://www.sympy.org/en/index.html) was used to solve the linear systems of equations.
+Unfortunately, I have not yet figured out how to calculate the best scaling factor for each coordinate system individually.

 #### Units
 - *alpha* = deg